jameshfisher/jameshfisher.com/_posts/2016-11-24-c-typedef-convention.md

+---
+title: "A C typedef convention for complex types"
+---

 C type syntax is maddening to read and write.
 The only sensible way to proceed is to force yourself to only ever express composite types in a `typedef`.

 An example from [cdecl.org](http://cdecl.org/):